nloko/blog/about/index.markdown

 ---

 I build software that goes where ever you do.
-I'm currently at Achievers Corp. heading up their Mobile Development.
+I'm currently at [Achievers in Toronto](https://achievers.com) heading up their Mobile Development.

 {:.mt4}
 ## Projects